gcovr/gcovr/doc/source/guide.rst

 `<https://gcc.gnu.org/onlinedocs/gcc/Invoking-Gcov.html#Invoking-Gcov>`_.

-Multiple JSON files can be merged into the coverage data with sum of lines and branches execution.
+Multiple JSON files can be merged into the coverage data with sum of lines and branches execution

+.. _multiple output formats:

 Multiple Output Formats
 ~~~~~~~~~~~~~~~~~~~~~~~